Mobile-First Indexing Goes Mobile-Only

 Patrick Stox is a Product Advisor, Technical SEO, & Brand Ambassador at Ahrefs.
 He was the lead author for the SEO chapter of the 2021 Web Almanac and a reviewer for the 2022 SEO chapter.
 He also co-wrote the SEO Book For Beginners by Ahrefs and was the Technical Review Editor for The Art of SEO 4th Edition.
 He’s an organizer for several groups including the Raleigh SEO Meetup (the most successful SEO Meetup in the US), the Beer and SEO Meetup, the Raleigh SEO Conference, runs a Technical SEO Slack group, and is a moderator for /r/TechSEO on Reddit.

-Mobile-first indexing refers to how Google crawls, indexes, and ranks webpages based on the content seen using a smartphone user-agent.
+Mobile-first indexing refers to Google using the mobile version of a site’s content for indexing and ranking.
 Google previously used the content from the desktop version of pages and made this change in response to the increasing number of users accessing the internet through mobile devices.

 If your website has separate mobile and desktop URLs, Google will show the mobile URL to mobile users and the desktop URL to desktop users.
 However, the indexed content used to rank the page for both versions will be taken from the mobile version.